-I wanted to thank you all for being so patient while I work through several different projects!
+I wanted to thank you all for being so patient while I worked through several different projects!
 Since we’ve learned about the price increase and cancellation of Owned Licenses by WHMCS, I’ve been working on a new billing system to replace our current WHMCS instance.
 It hasn’t been an easy process, and several things will be different, but I believe this will help SwiftModders in the long term.
-I’ve been invested in WHMCS through private business ventures and SwiftModders for nearly 15 years, but it’s become clear that I need to branch out and expand my offerings to assist other billing platforms and a wider range of clients.
+I’ve been invested in WHMCS through private business ventures and SwiftModders for nearly 15 years.
+Still, it’s become clear that I need to branch out and expand my offerings to assist other billing platforms and a more comprehensive range of clients.
 I’ll get into this in a little more detail below, but I want to clarify that I’m not abandoning WHMCS and those who choose to continue using the platform.
-But first, let’s talk a little bit about the new billing system.
+But first, let’s talk a bit about the new billing system.

 New Billing System

 I want to announce that I have officially moved off of WHMCS.
 For those interested, this software is not a billing platform in the Web Hosting space but rather a digital download-focused billing system called Easy Digital Downloads.
 EDD works explicitly with WordPress, a specialty of mine, and comes with a software licensing extension.
 I’ll be using the software licensing extension to handle all of the license activations and checks.
 The system is inherently different from WHMCS, but it does just as good a job.